About the Seminary

 Sioux Falls I Omaha I Online

-Sioux Falls Seminary exists to serve the church by equipping servant leaders who engage the mission of Jesus Christ.
-This has been our focus since we began offering seminary education in 1858.
+Sioux Falls Seminary develops servants for their participation in the kingdom mission.
+This has been our focus since we began offering theological education in 1858.